Turn on suggestions

 Regarding your second question, QuickBooks will still calculate the same for all hourly payroll items, including the holiday at a straight-time rate, PTO pay, jury duty, bereavement, vacation, and sick pay types, but not the holiday pay with the overtime rate.

-Concerning the third question, you can simply select the correct overtime payroll item so that QuickBooks will calculate it accurately.
+Concerning the third question, you can select the correct overtime payroll item so that QuickBooks will calculate it accurately.
 You'll want to add the two overtime payroll items to your company or add them to your CA employees' profiles.
-Then, you can choose the correct one when running their payrolls, depending on their work hours.
+Then, depending on the standards, you can choose the correct one when running their payrolls.

 Additionally, you can visit these resources in case you encounter some issues with your workers' comp reports or if you need to pay your workers' comp premiums:

 I'm always around and ready if you need further assistance or have additional questions about workers' compensation calculations in QBDT.
-Just let me know by leaving a reply below.
+Just let me know by replying below.